Monroe 740 Desktop Calculator

 Profile view of the Monroe 740

 This machine is in wonderful cosmetic and functional condition, looking nearly new with the exception of a few small scratches here and there, with very little signs of wear.
 Its condition and functionality are testimony to the high quality of the design, as well as the care that owners of the machine lavished upon it over the years.
-I feel quite fortunate to have been able to add this wonderful example of German engineering to the museum.

 Model/Serial Number Tag